The Confident Eater

 3. Re-use – there is no need to throw things away.
 In fact, I encourage re-cycling as many uneaten bits as possible.
 If you’ve served your child a carrot stick, or a cherry tomato and they haven’t eaten it, it can be washed and put back in the fridge.

-Or we can add it to the stir fry or the salad for the next meal.
-If it’s a chicken nugget then it may be fine to serve again at another meal or a pancake can be cut into shapes and reserved as something slightly new.
+Or you can add it to the stir fry or the salad for the next meal.
+If it’s a chicken nugget then it may be fine to serve again at another meal, or a pancake can be cut into shapes and re-served as something slightly new.

 5. Eat together – eating meals together can really help save money.
-If we have to create a meal specifically for a child, there is more likely to be wastage.
-If however, they are eating from the general family food, it matters less what they do and don’t eat.
+If you have to create a meal specifically for a child, there is more likely to be wastage.
+If, however, they are eating from the general family food, it matters less what they do and don’t eat.

-Having a child eating with you means food is communal so wastage is almost automatically managed.
+Having your child eating with you means food is communal so wastage is almost automatically managed.

 6. Bulk cook/buy – bulk cooking/buying and fussy eaters do not seem to go together so bear with me!
 I feel like you are still able to do this to a degree even with a super picky eater.